 About

-Spanning drawing, experimental video, performance art, sculpture, socially engaged art, public art, installation and curatorial work, Alana's artwork has been featured in Esse, Canadian Art, Sculpture Magazine, Blackflash Expanded, The Senses and Society, and C Magazine.
+Spanning drawing, experimental video, performance art, sculpture, socially engaged art, public art, installation, and curatorial work, Alana's artwork has been featured in Esse, Canadian Art, Sculpture Magazine, Blackflash Expanded, The Senses and Society, and C Magazine.
 They have been awarded grants from the Canada Council for the Arts, the Alberta Foundation for the Arts, the Ontario Arts Council, and Calgary Arts Development.
-Alana has been an artist-in-residence with Eastern Edge Gallery, Santa Fe Art Institute, Banff Centre for the Arts and Creativity, Alberta Public Art Network/the City of Calgary, Empire of Dirt, and the Canadian Forces Artist Program.
+Alana has been an artist-in-residence with Eastern Edge Gallery, Santa Fe Art Institute, Banff Centre for Arts and Creativity, Alberta Public Art Network/the City of Calgary, Empire of Dirt, and the Canadian Forces Artist Program.

 Contact